-- Do not place any object on the operation panel.
-In particular, if a hot object is placed on the operation panel, it can cause deformation of the surface of the operation panel. - Do not apply any undue shock on the operation panel, trackball and dials.
+- In particular, if a hot object is placed on the operation panel, it can cause deformation of the surface of the operation panel. - Do not apply any undue shock on the operation panel, trackball and dials.
 Otherwise, a malfunction may result.